Loading

 The tenth and final plague is the death of every firstborn in Egypt — from Pharaoh's heir to the prisoners' children.
 God instructs each Israelite family to sacrifice a lamb and paint its blood on their doorposts so the destroyer will pass over them.
 This night becomes the foundational event of Israel's identity, commemorated every year as the Passover feast.

 God tells Moses there's one plague left — and it's the one that will finally break Pharaoh.
-Moses stands before Pharaoh and delivers the announcement that will shatter an empire, and Egypt is about to learn the difference between stubbornness and sovereignty.
+Moses delivers the most terrifying announcement of his life, and Egypt is about to learn the difference between stubbornness and sovereignty.

 Share this event